 Our Proposed Program Overview & Structure

-The impact of the global China Virus Pandemic (CoVid) can not be understated
+The impact of the global CCP Virus Pandemic (CoVid) can not be understated

 on any level.
 It has caused the overnight collapse of many global industries and